How to retire at 45

 3. Boost your income: Saving aggressively is usually part of preparing for early retirement, so look for ways to boost your income so that you can save more money every month.
 Try asking for a raise or a promotion at work or starting a part-time job, side hustle, or small business.
 Use your extra income to increase your retirement savings and to invest strategically.

 4. Manage tax liability: Manage your tax liability by rebalancing periodically as part of investing for retiring early.
 Some advisors recommend selling assets that have declined in value to offset capital gains tax on well-performing investments.
-Consider using tax-advantaged accounts such as IRAs, traditional 401(k) plans, and health savings accounts as part of your early retirement plan.
+You can calculate your estimated capital gains tax here.
+You can also use tax-advantaged accounts such as IRAs, traditional 401(k) plans, and health savings accounts as part of your early retirement plan.

 Get expert retirement advice